Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_client_groups"></a> [client\_groups](#input\_client\_groups)

 Description: (Optional) A map of client groups to create in the EventGrid Namespace.
-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time."
+Each object in the map supports the following attributes:
+- `name` - (Required) The name of the client group.
+- `description` - (Optional) A description for the client group.
+- `query` - (Required) The query used to select clients for this client group.

 Type: